Full 2015 State of Origin Teams for Game 1

-Luke Keary, Tepai Moeroa and James Roberts are all in the frame for NSW selection after impressive starts to the season.
+Luke Keary, Tepai Moeroa and James Roberts are all in the frame for NSW selection after impressive starts to the season, though Keary has pulled out of the City Origin side, so is likely to not be a contender.

 Queensland coach Mal Meninga has insisted loyalty will be key in selecting his Queensland squad, saying he doesn’t expect too many chances from the 2014 series.